Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 As for any project, 10% of the time was taken to edit 90% of the tileset, 90% of the time to find some lone tiles / pixels in the giant tileset.

 Some codes or parts of codes were made / polished / optimized with A.I.
 (Gemini mainly, sometimes Mistral A.I. because I'm beta tester, a pinch of Claude too for the most tricky parts).
-Basically there is no rocket science here but I must admit that A.I. was precious to circumvent the scarcity of Neo Geo dedicated editing tool.
+Basically there is no rocket science here but I must admit that A.I. was precious to accelerate the process and circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a very niche market here.
+Coding this project without A.I. would have taken me something like 3-4 months of free time instead of just one.

 The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult (in fact, it was) to do on any of the systems.
 Except that the Neo Geo CD is very scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.